-Symptomatic bradyarrhythmias that led to a requirement for pacemaker implantation occurred in 3 (1%) Iclusig-treated patients.
+Symptomatic bradyarrhythmias that led to a requirement for pacemaker implantation occurred in 1% (3/449) of Iclusigtreated patients.
 The cardiac rhythms (1 case each) identified were complete heart block, sick sinus syndrome, and atrial fibrillation with bradycardia and pauses.
 Advise patients to report signs and symptoms suggestive of slow heart rate (fainting, dizziness, or chest pain).
+Interrupt Iclusig and evaluate.

-Supraventricular tachyarrhythmias occurred in 25 (5%) Iclusig-treated patients.
+Supraventricular tachyarrhythmias occurred in 5% (25/449) of Iclusig-treated patients.
 Atrial fibrillation was the most common supraventricular tachyarrhythmia and occurred in 20 patients.
 The other supraventricular tachyarrhythmias were atrial flutter (4 patients), supraventricular tachycardia (4 patients), and atrial tachycardia (1 patient).
 For 13 patients, the event led to hospitalization.
 Advise patients to report signs and symptoms of rapid heart rate (palpitations, dizziness).
+Interrupt Iclusig and evaluate.

 Severe (grade 3 or 4) myelosuppression occurred in 48% (215/449) of patients treated with Iclusig.
-The incidence of these events was greater in patients with accelerated phase CML (AP-CML), blast phase CML (BP-CML) and Ph+ ALL than in patients with chronic phase CML (CP-CML).
+The incidence of these events was greater in patients with AP-CML, BP-CML, and Ph+ ALL than in patients with CP-CML.
 Obtain complete blood counts every 2 weeks for the first 3 months and then monthly or as clinically indicated, and adjust the dose as recommended [see DOSAGE AND ADMINISTRATION].

 Tumor Lysis Syndrome

 Two patients ( < 1%) treated with Iclusig developed serious tumor lysis syndrome.
 Both cases occurred in patients with advanced CML.
-Hyperuricemia occurred in 7% (30/449) of patients, the majority had chronic phase CML (19 patients).
+Hyperuricemia occurred in 7% (30/449) of patients; the majority had CP-CML (19 patients).
 Due to the potential for tumor lysis syndrome in patients with advanced disease (AP-CML, BP-CML, or Ph+ ALL), ensure adequate hydration and treat high uric acid levels prior to initiating therapy with Iclusig.